Cross-platform C SDK logo

 set

 The set.
-Will be set to NULL after destruction.
+It will be set to NULL upon destruction.

 func_remove

-Function that must free the memory associated with the object's fields, but not the object itself Destructors.
+Function that must free the memory associated with the object's fields, but not the object itself.
 If it is NULL only the set will be released and not the internal content of the elements.

 type